Research & Evaluation

 The Office of Research Integrity (ORI) is a catalyst for advancing the research mission of UNCG.
 ORI helps to enhance partnerships and interdisciplinary compliance collaborations with government, industry and other research enterprises of higher learning.
 ORI develops and ensures that compliance policies and educational programs promote both a culture of innovation and a culture of compliance on the UNCG campus.
 ORI also oversees the Institutional Review Board, which ensures that human subjects involved in research are adequately protected.

-The Office of Research and Economic Development is the home of the Institute for Community and Economic Engagement, and promotes excellence and continued growth in research, creative activity, community engagement, and economic development at the University while ensuring adequate research infrastructure to support excellence in research and scholarship across all disciplines.
+The Office of Research and Engagement is the home of the Institute for Community and Economic Engagement, and promotes excellence and continued growth in research, creative activity, community engagement, and economic development at the University while ensuring adequate research infrastructure to support excellence in research and scholarship across all disciplines.

 The SERVE Center, at the University of North Carolina at Greensboro, is a university-based research, development, dissemination, evaluation, and technical assistance center.
 SERVE provides research-based information on educational initiatives happening nationally and regionally, including e-resources for educators, evaluation services, and technical assistance.